https://weelorum.com/wp-content/uploads/2022/12/26.1440.svg

 Technology Limitations

 Unfortunately, telemedicine comes with some restrictions that regular medical practices don’t have.
-A provider cannot make an ultrasound, x-ray, or physical examination.
+A provider cannot make an ultrasound, X-ray, or physical examination.
 Even if third-party providers can deliver some laboratory services, telemedicine is more appropriate for preventive and maintenance medicine rather than for actual treatment.

-Cost of Developing a Telemedicine App
+How Much Does It Cost to Build a Telemedicine App

 Telemedicine Mobile App Monetization Models

-Subscription
+Subscription Plans

-Franchising
+Licensing and Franchising

 Develop a Telemedicine Application with Weelorum

-• Transparency in the development process.
+• Transparency in the development process – clear timelines, milestones, and regular updates.

-• Fair rates with no hidden charges.
+• Fair rates and transparent pricing – no hidden charges, only competitive rates.

 Drop Weelorum a line with your project details